etienneoh/etienneoh/README.md

 ## About me
 Hi, I’m @etienneoh !
-A young developper interested in web development and software engineering.
-I'm currently studying computer science technologies in Quebec, Canada.
+A young developper interested in web development 💻 and software engineering 👨‍💻.
+I'm currently studying computer science technologies in Quebec ⚜, Canada 🍁.
-Next, I'm going to do a software engineer bachelor's degree.
+Next, I'm going to do a software engineer bachelor's degree 📝.

+---
+#### Projects I'm working on:
+>These are advancing slowly during my free time, as I'm working as an IT solutions architect part-time and studying full-time.
+- A custom portfolio website, without any framework, with libraries such as Three.js and Anime.js
+- A companion app for the tabletop game Munckin using React.js
+- A non-intrusive family app for ease of communications using Flutter

-#### Languages I enjoy
+#### Languages I enjoy:
 1. C#
 2. Dart
 3. Python
 4. HTML/CSS/Javscript

+*Please feel free to send a message my way if you are on an open-source project looking for help !*
 ---

 > The most effective way to do it, is to do it. -Amelia Earhart